TheOnliestMattastic/TheOnliestMattastic.github.io/README.md

 # Matthew Poole Chicano

-**CompTIA A+ certified** IT Support candidate with hands-on experience in Linux/Windows optimization, Bash automation, and SOHO networking.
-I translate creative problem-solving from game development, psychology, and creative writing into reliable, user-focused technical solutions that reduce downtime and streamline maintenance.
+Hey there! 👋 I’m Matthew — a **CompTIA A+ certified** IT enthusiast who’s spent most of my life writing stories, designing games, and solving puzzles that *actually work*.
+You’ll find me troubleshooting systems with the same curiosity I use to craft a compelling scene or debug a character’s motivation.

 [![CompTIA A+](https://img.shields.io/badge/CompTIA%20A+-Certified-green)](/images/A+-pdf.pdf)
 [![CS50](https://img.shields.io/badge/CS50%20Intro%20to%20CS-blue)](/images/CS50_introCS.pdf)